 Good Faith Actions After the Principal's Death

 Communication is rarely instant.
-A principal may pass away while their agent is in the middle of handling a financial transaction, paying a bill, or managing property.
-This statute protects the agent and anyone dealing with the agent from liability, as long as they did not know the principal had died.
+A principal may pass away while their agent is in the middle of handling financial affairs, paying a bill, or managing property.
+This statute protects the agent and anyone dealing with the agent from liability.
+The protection applies as long as they did not know the principal had died.

 The death of a principal who has executed a durable power of attorney does not revoke or terminate the agency as to the agent or other person who, without actual knowledge of the death of the principal, acts in good faith under the power.
 Any action taken in good faith pursuant to this subsection, unless otherwise invalid or unenforceable, binds successors in interest of the principal.

-A.R.S. § 14-5504(A)This means the bank that processes a payment, the title company that records a deed, or the investment firm that executes a trade is not penalized for honoring the agent's authority before word of the principal's death arrives.
+A.R.S. § 14-5504(A)This means financial institutions that process a payment, title companies that record a deed, or investment firms that execute a trade are all protected.
+They are not penalized for honoring the agent's authority before word of the principal's death arrives.
 Those transactions stand.

 Standard Powers of Attorney Get Similar Protection